-United States Attorney Brendan V. Johnson announced that a McLaughlin, South Dakota, man has been indicted by a federal grand jury for Assault Resulting in Serious Bodily Injury against a child.
+United States Attorney Brendan V. Johnson announced that a McLaughlin, South Dakota man has been indicted by a federal grand jury for Assault Resulting in Serious Bodily Injury against a child.

-The maximum penalty upon conviction of the charge is 6 months imprisonment, a $5,000 fine, or both, up to 5 years of supervised release and an additional 3 years of supervised release upon revocation.
-Restitution and a $100 special assessment to the Federal Crime Victims Fund.
-Restitution may also be ordered.
+The maximum penalty upon conviction is life imprisonment, a $250,000 fine, or both; 5 years of supervised release and an additional 3 years of supervised release upon revocation.
+Restitution and a $100 special assessment to the Federal Crime Victims Fund may also be ordered.

-The charges are merely accusations, and Schott is presumed innocent until and unless proven guilty.
+The charge is merely an accusation, and Roach is presumed innocent until and unless proven guilty.

 The investigation is being conducted by the Bureau of Indian Affairs, Standing Rock Agency.
-Special Assistant U.S. Attorney Grant Walker is prosecuting the case.
+Assistant U.S. Attorney Troy R. Morley is prosecuting the case.

-Schott was released on bond.
+Roach was released on bond pending trial.
 A trial date has not been set.